cleversamer/cleversamerr/README.md

 With a solid foundation laid during my three years of intense university study, I possess a deep understanding of computer science principles and algorithms.
 This knowledge serves as the bedrock for my ability to design elegant and efficient backend solutions that drive seamless user experiences.

-### A Toolbox of Technologies

-I am well-versed in a wide array of technologies, including but not limited to:

-- Programming Languages: Java, Python, C++
-- Frameworks: Spring Boot, Django, Express.js
-- Databases: MySQL, MongoDB, PostgreSQL
-- Cloud Platforms: AWS, Azure
-- Version Control: Git

 ### Solving Complex Problems, Delivering Exceptional Results

 My true passion lies in solving complex problems and delivering exceptional results.
-I have a proven track record of collaborating with cross-functional teams, transforming requirements into high-performing backend systems, and ensuring seamless integration with frontend counterparts.
+I have a proven track record of collaborating with cross-functional teams, transforming requirements into high-performing back-end systems, and ensuring seamless integration with front-end counterparts.

 ### Let's Create Outstanding Backend Experiences Together!